Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 The filter compares the current state of the translation to a list of selected choices out of this list:

-• The translation does not have the "source changed" flag set.
+• does not have the source state set

-• The translation does not have the "need improvement" flag set.
+• does not have the need improvement flag set

-State filters allow you to fine-tune the behavior to only apply the workflow to an untranslated key in the given language, etc.
+State filters allow you to fine-tune the behavior to only apply the automation to an untranslated key in the given language, etc.

 article-image